CLSherrod/clsherrod.github.io/_posts/2008-09-23-high-oil-prices-is-good.md

 date: 2008-09-23 23:35:28
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - business
-permalink: "/high-oil-prices-is-good/"
+permalink: /high-oil-prices-is-good/
 ---
 High oil prices are good?
 Why when everyone on the news says it's bad?
 When all your neighbors and friends say it is bad?